 Officials estimate that at least 75% of active duty servicemembers will receive some form of retirement benefits under the new plan, as opposed to the roughly 17% who receive benefits under the previous plans.
 The difference comes from the Thrift Savings Plan contributions made by the government, which would start after the servicemember has completed 2 years of service.
 Under this plan, the only servicemembers who wouldn’t receive some benefits would be those who serve fewer than 2 years.

-Let’s look at how the Blended Retirement System eligibility and how the BRS works.
+Let’s look at Blended Retirement System eligibility and how the BRS works.

 Blended Retirement System Eligibility